UBCHREST/post-processing/README.md

 # experimental-post-processing
-Contains the python/matlab code for the slab burner experimental Prost processing
+Contains the python/matlab code for the slab burner experimental post processing.